OA-PASS/bagend/examples/index.md

 At this juncture, the `file-roles` are not a defined enumeration, but we would expect values such as "manuscript", "table", "figure", "supplement", etc.

+The bag payload may contain additional files that are not enumerated here; that is fine, but both producers and consumers should consider the consequences of that decision.
+It may be better to revise the BAGEND resource model than work around it.

 [bagend-profile]: /bagit-profile/0.1/
 [bagit]: https://tools.ietf.org/html/rfc8493
 [bag-decl]: https://tools.ietf.org/html/rfc8493#section-2.1.1